 Integrins, heterodimeric cell-surface receptors for ECM proteins, are composed of an α and a β subunit.
 Here, a very simplified version of the α-β-subunit pairing and the major extracellular ligands for each heterodimer is represented.
 N.B.
 The same integrin receptor can bind to several different ECM ligands.
-Intriguingly, engagement of different integrins by the same matrix molecule can elicit very different cellular responses.
+Intriguingly, the engagement of different integrins by the same matrix molecule can elicit very different cellular responses.